 - a.
 Completion of Required OQ Training before conducting inspection as lead - b.
-Completion of Required DIMP/IMP Training before conducting inspection as
+Completion of Required DIMP/IMP Training before conducting inspection as lead - c.

-- c.
 Completion of Required LNG Training before conducting inspection as lead - d.
 Root Cause Training by at least one inspector/program manager - e.
 Note any outside training completed - f.
 Verify inspector has obtained minimum qualifications to lead any applicable standard inspection as the lead inspector (Reference State Guidelines Section 4.3.1)

-Training records in PHMSA Training and Qualification's Blackboard training database were reviewed.
+Training records in TnQ's Blackboard training database were reviewed.

 - a.
-All inspectors except Jacqueline Profitt and Rickey Cotton have completed the required OQ courses. b.
-John Thompson is only inspector completing IMP/DIMP courses. c.
-There are no LNG facilities in Mississippi. d.
-Root cause training requirement has been met. e.
-No outside training noted. f.
-All inspectors has completed the core courses to lead a Standard Inspection. - Did state records and discussions with state pipeline safety program manager indicate adequate knowledge of PHMSA program and regulations?
+All inspectors except Jacqueline Profitt and Rickey Cotton have completed the required OQ courses. - b.
+John Thompson is only inspector completing IMP/DIMP courses. - c.
+There are no LNG facilities in Mississippi. - d.
+Root cause training requirement has been met. - e.
+No outside training noted. - f.
+All inspectors has completed the core courses to lead a Standard Inspection except for Wyatt Welch.